Ernanm280/azure-network-protocols/README.md

 <img width="1386" height="420" alt="Screenshot 2026-02-24 191138" src="https://github.com/user-attachments/assets/1ea9505d-eedc-4b10-9809-ca031e3f8875" />

-- *Open PowerShell and `ping` Ubuntu VMs private IP address (172.16.0.5) from within the Windows 10 VM*
+- *Open PowerShell and `ping` Ubuntu VM's private IP address (172.16.0.5) from within the Windows 10 VM*
 - *While the ping is running on the Windows 10 VM, observe the `ICMP` request and reply traffic in Wireshark.*
 > [!NOTE]
 > This is important because it confirmed that communication between the two virtual machines was successful.